aws-samples/amazon-sagemaker-studio-audit/README.md

 # Controlling and auditing data exploration activities with Amazon SageMaker Studio and AWS Lake Formation

 Highly-regulated industries, such as financial services, are often required to audit all access to their data.
-This includes auditing exploratory activities performed by data scientists, who usually query data from within machine learning notebooks.
+This includes auditing exploratory activities performed by data scientists, who usually query data from within machine learning (ML) notebooks.

-This blog walks you through the steps to implement access control and auditing capabilities on a per-user basis, using [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html) notebooks and [AWS Lake Formation](https://aws.amazon.com/lake-formation/) access control policies.
+This post walks you through the steps to implement access control and auditing capabilities on a per-user basis, using [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html) notebooks and [AWS Lake Formation](https://aws.amazon.com/lake-formation/) access control policies.
 This is a how-to guide based on the [Machine Learning Lens for the AWS Well-Architected Framework](https://d1.awsstatic.com/whitepapers/architecture/wellarchitected-Machine-Learning-Lens.pdf), following the design principles described in the Security Pillar:

 - Restrict access to Machine Learning (ML) systems.
 - Ensure data governance.
 - Enforce data lineage.
 - Enforce regulatory compliance.

-Additional ML governance practices for experiments and models, using Amazon SageMaker, are described in the whitepaper [Machine Learning Best Practices in Financial Services](https://d1.awsstatic.com/whitepapers/machine-learning-in-financial-services-on-aws.pdf).
+Additional ML governance practices for experiments and models, using [Amazon SageMaker](https://aws.amazon.com/sagemaker/), are described in the whitepaper [Machine Learning Best Practices in Financial Services](https://d1.awsstatic.com/whitepapers/machine-learning-in-financial-services-on-aws.pdf).

 ## Overview of solution
 This implementation uses [Amazon Athena](http://aws.amazon.com/athena) and the [PyAthena](https://pypi.org/project/PyAthena/) client on an Amazon SageMaker Studio notebook to query data on a data lake registered with AWS Lake Formation.